-Under the Guidelines to Licence Conditions, in preparing the CSS the Relevant Licensees should account for Joint Ventures and Associates (which hold a generation or electricity/gas supply licence in the UK).
-E.ON has one UK Associate that holds a generation licence, London Array Limited, which is 30% owned by a subsidiary of E.ON UK plc, the major operating plant covered by this generation licence is the London Array wind farm.
-Consequently, Table 1 includes:
+Under the Guidelines to Licence Conditions, in preparing the CSS the Relevant Licensees should account for Joint Ventures and Associates which hold a generation or electricity/gas supply licence in the UK.
+E.ON UK plc Group had one UK Associate that holds a generation licence, London Array Limited, which until 30 September 2019 was 30% owned by a former subsidiary of E.ON UK plc.
+The major operating plant covered by this generation licence is the London Array wind farm.
+Consequently, Table 1 includes, until 30 September 2019: